Skip to content

 Note

-A pre-deployment check will be performed before proceeding further.
-If the check fails, the script will exit immediately to avoid deployment failures.
-You should resolve all issues before executing the command again.
+A pre-deployment check is performed before proceeding further.
+If the check fails, the script exits immediately to avoid deployment failures.
+You must resolve all issues before executing the command again.

-This script will execute a series of Terraform and custom commands and may take some time to run.
-If the command fails at any point due to network issues/timeouts you can execute again until it completes without errors.
-If the error is related with the Cloud Provider account (e.g. limits) you should resolve them first before executing the command again.
+This script executes a series of Terraform and custom commands and may take some time to run.
+If the command fails at any point due to network issues or timeouts, you can execute again until it completes without errors.
+If the error is related to the Cloud Provider account, for example limits, you must resolve them first before executing the command again.

 If any variable in the configuration file needs to be changed, the cluster should be destroyed first and then re-deployed.